losaposta/ubuntuism/README.md

     	text-decoration: underline;
 	}</pre>

-7. We will now customize the look of the breadcrumbs, so let's first create a breadcrumbs module in Joomla, assign it to the "breadrumbs" position.
+7. We will now customize the look of the breadcrumbs, so let's first create a breadcrumbs module in Joomla, assign it to the "breadcrumbs" position.
 Set Show "You are here" to No.

 8. While we're at it, let's go ahead and change the module position assignment of the Main Menu module from *position-7* to *nav*.
 Set the module assignment to *On All Pages*.